Victims Of Sexual Harassment Speak Up, But Legal Fears Can Inhibit Them

 "I absolutely think it would feel empowering.
 It would also be terrifying.
 The reason I don't do it is because I expect that if I named either of them I would be sued," Friedman says.

 And there are legal obstacles to making public accusations.
 Sexual misconduct is often hard to prove.
-People making accusations can be prosecuted for libel, and so can those who repeat false allegations.
+People making accusations can be sued for libel, and so can those who repeat false allegations.

 And plenty of victims still cannot speak publicly because they signed non-disclosure agreements.